 The Pros and Cons of Renting

-In general, renting is the right solution if you are looking for a short-term home.
-Typically, if you’re staying somewhere for less than 5 years, renting is the way to go.
-However, it’s not always clear for how long you’ll be staying somewhere, so you should consider some other pros and cons, which help clarify the renting lifestyle.
+In general, renting is the right solution if you are looking for a temporary home.
+Typically, if you’re staying somewhere for less than five years, renting is the way to go.
+However, it’s not always clear for how long you’ll be calling that place home, so you should consider some other pros and cons, which help clarify the renting lifestyle.

 - Ultimate Flexibility:

-When renting a home, you can easily pick up and move whenever.
+When renting an apartment or a home, you can easily pick up and move whenever.
 Yes, you have a lease to worry about, but oftentimes there are ways to minimize the penalties (especially in unpredictable scenarios), which are much easier to go through than the process of selling your home.